 You may need room for any exterior electrical system and drive components that power your elevator.
 Some home elevators have a drive system mounted in the hoistway, minimizing the necessary space outside the shaft.
 Other elevators require an external machine room for the drive.

 For existing homes trying to retrofit, you might also need to rewire part of your electrical system to accommodate the home elevator, so you need sufficient space behind the walls to route new electrical wires.
 In some cases, installing a home elevator means rerouting other systems in your home, such as an HVAC system or water pipes in your walls.
-When considering space requirements for your home elevator, you need to account for these changes and where you plan to move duct work or plumbing as well.
+When considering space requirements for your home elevator, you need to account for these changes and where you plan to move ductwork or plumbing as well.

 5 Personal Considerations Affecting Elevator Size